Policy last updated

 How social disadvantage funding is calculated

 Social Disadvantage funding is allocated to schools based on the number of eligible students.
-Measures are applied to provide more stability in funding while reflecting the need profile of current and more recent student cohorts.
-A weighted rolling average based on the current year and 2 years preceding will be used to determine the inputs to calculate Social Disadvantage funding allocations.
+Measures are applied to ensure funding remains stable while reflecting the need profile of current and recent student cohorts.
+A weighted rolling average is based on the current year and the following 2 years preceding will be used to determine the inputs to calculate Social Disadvantage funding allocations.
 The weightings are 70% of the current year, 20% of the prior year, and 10% of the year before that will be applied to the campus SFOE index and the number of eligible Level 1 and 2 students.

-To determine how much Social Disadvantage funding a school will receive, the following method is used (weighted accordingly for the current year and the two previous years):
+To determine how much Social Disadvantage funding a school will receive, the following method is used (weighted accordingly for the current year and the 2 previous years):

 - For schools with an SFOE between the Minimum SFOE threshold and the Maximum SFOE threshold, the rate will be tapered based on their SFOE index.
 To determine the taper, the following calculation is used: